rubenspgcavalcante/JS-GO/README.md

 ##Techincal Information

-It still in aplha so I'm developing in Firefox 18.0 and not have tested in others browsers.
+It still in beta so I'm developing in Firefox 18.0 and not have tested in others browsers.
 In future I will test in various browsers :)

 ##Author